alicia6174/Kaggle-Whats-Cooking/Project.md

 <center> <img src="./pictures/test_weka_pca1000_SMO.png" width="80%" /> </center>

 ## 5. Discussion and conclusion
-* The file size 81M vs. 187M due to the float type of PCA data.
-* Why did we choose the number of features to be 1000?
-Score.pdf
-	* Old method: We've tried Top 200 ing. + ing_len (normalized) -> Not good enough.
-	* New method: We've tried PCA 2000 (normalized) -> Out of memory.
-* Why did we choose 66 % instead of k-fold validation?
-The data is too large.
+We explain some reasons of choices at first.

+* We chose the number of features to be 1000 which has been explained in the section 3.
+On the other hand, we've tried 200 features for Top-ing method, but the result was not good.
+We've also tried 2000 features for PCA method, but our machines ran out of memory.
+* We chose the models IBk, Naïve Bayes, J48, and SMO since they works for multi-class classification problem as we mentioned in the introduction.
+All the parameters remained unchanged
-* Why did we choose those models?
-All the parameters are default except extra discriptions.
+* All the parameters are default except extra discriptions.
 We've also run OvR, OvO, and Multilayer Perceptron.
 They all costed over one day, so we didn't wait for the results.

+* The file size 81M vs. 187M due to the float type of PCA data.

 * The parameter K of KNN was taken as K=1501 due to the reference.
 Actually, we made a KNN algorithm ourselves with some specific distance and K=21 created a better result!
 (Screen Shot of Kaggle score)
 You can find the code also in our GitHub site.
 	* [https://github.com/alicia6174/Kaggle-Whats-Cooking]